hannah416/G3/G3- miniproject1.md

 ↗️ ② Digital **Distraction** and Overwhelm

--> Teachers can provide clear instructions to students and monitor them!
+-> Teachers can give clear instructions to students and monitor them!

 ↗️ ③ **Limited Access** to Technology